 Swelling of pinna/face

 Profuse muco-purulent discharge is usually indicative of middle ear disease.

 Appearances of otitis externa

-The pictures below show a patient with otitis externa.
+The pictures below show a patient with diffuse otitis externa.
 We see the first signs of otitis externa with otorrhoea from the external canal.
 Click figure 1 to see a magnified view of the canal.
 Finally, otoscopy confirms the diagnoses of an otitis externa with a large amount of debris & discharge (figure 2).